 Total knee arthroplasty

-Total knee arthroplasty (TKA), or total knee replacement (TKR), is an orthopaedic procedure whereby the three articular surfaces of the knee (femoral, tibial, and patellar) are replaced by prosthetic components.
+Total knee arthroplasty (TKA), or total knee replacement (TKR), is an orthopedic procedure whereby the three articular surfaces of the knee (femoral, tibial, and patellar) are replaced by prosthetic components.

 TKA is the most common joint arthroplasty performed in the United States, with an estimated 672,000 TKAs performed in 2009.
 Interestingly, the rate of knee arthroplasty for females was 57 percent higher than for males 1.